Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 We make multiple stops in the approximately 25 km (15.5 mi) stretch of unclaimed land.
 The High Pamirs have kept the best for last.

-The border crossing takes time despite the lack of other travellers.
+The border crossing takes time despite the lack of other travelers.
 The officials chat with us.
 My basic Russian allows me to have a simple conversation with the Kyrgyz border official.
 When he learns I don’t have any children, he offers to give me one of his five.
 Maybe next time ;)

 Once we enter Kyrgyzstan, everything suddenly changes.

 The Pamir Highway starts to resemble a modern road.
 The pavement is no longer half-eaten by erosion and usage.
-The desert landscape and the 7-thousand-metre high peaks pull back to make way for the green Alay Valley.
+The desert landscape and the 7-thousand-metre-high peaks pull back to make way for the green Alay Valley.
 The food at our first stop in Kyrgyzstan – Sary Tash – tastes a lot better than the meals we ate in Tajikistan.

 But some things are the same as in Tajikistan.

 The homestay in Sary Mogul, where we’re supposed to spend the night, is overbooked and there are not enough rooms for us.
 We drive around the village and eventually find the perfect accommodation.
-There’s running hot water and a shower, electricity and even WiFi.
+There’s running hot water and a shower, electricity, and even WiFi.

-Lenin Peak Base Camp: Our Final Goodbye To The Pamir Mountains
+Lenin Peak Base Camp: Our Final Goodbye to the Pamir Mountains

 The Pamirs have one more magical place to show you before you return to the modern world.

 Head to the yurt camp at the foot of the 7,134 m (23,406 ft) high Lenin Peak.
-On both sides of the bumpy road, velvet green hills roll and yaks graze.
+On both sides of the bumpy road, velvet green hills roll, and yaks graze.

-The yurt camp is at the shores of a small alpine lake.
+The yurt camp is on the shores of a small alpine lake.
 Its crystal clear waters reflect Lenin Peak’s snow top.
 The beauty of the scenery is indescribable and photos do it no justice.

 This view beats camel racing in Dubai!”, exclaims Shane, The Travel Camel.